srpatel2000/datmo_ros2/README.md

-Detection and Tracking of Moving Objects with 2D LIDAR
+Detection and Tracking of Moving Objects with 2D LIDAR (ROS 2)
 ========================================
-This package aims to provide Detection and Tracking of Moving Objects capabilities to robotic platforms that are equipped with a 2D LIDAR sensor and publish 'sensor_msgs/LaseScan' ROS messages.
+This package aims to provide Detection and Tracking of Moving Objects capabilities to robotic platforms that are equipped with a 2D LIDAR sensor and publish 'sensor_msgs/LaseScan' ROS 2 messages.
 Such a scenario would be the one visualized below, in which the black scaled car is equipped with a LIDAR sensor and it needs to track the motion of the red vehicle through the LIDAR measurements.\
 ![Example experiment](https://github.com/kostaskonkk/datmo/raw/master/images/experiment.gif)